OSGConnect/tutorial-bwa-materials/README.md

 ## Get Tutorial Files

-Logged into the submit node, we will run the tutorial command, that will create a folder for our analysis, as well as some sample files.
+Logged into the access point, we will run the tutorial command, that will create a folder for our analysis, as well as some sample files.

          tutorial bwa